What is Workforce Management?

 Out-of-the-box Labour Compliance

 Leverage Replicon’s preconfigured pay rule library for consistent application of labour laws, overtime, and meal breaks.
 Replicon also provides a compliance dashboard and resource library to help organisations stay on top of the best practices and the latest news around compliance and labour laws in their relevant jurisdictions.
-Replicon’s global pay rules library offers support for more than 250 jurisdictions around the world.
-Replicon constantly and regularly updates its compliance database as per changing federal and state labour laws.
+Replicon’s global pay rules library offers support for 375 labor rules across 147+ jurisdictions in 85+ countries across the globe.
+Replicon constantly and regularly updates its compliance database as per changing federal and state labor laws.
 As a result, you can ensure compliance with these changes no matter where in the world you operate in, without lifting a finger.
 Replicon Australia also supports the ability to model labour requirements specific to your business, such as collective bargaining agreements or union contracts, making it easier to adhere to those rules as well.

 Workforce Metrics at a Glance

 With Replicon, accessing your workforce metrics has been made easy.
 You have the ability to configure a multitude of reports for filtering and viewing all business metrics around time, overtime, gross pay, labour costs, compliance and more.
 Moreover, you can schedule reports to be mailed to relevant stakeholders and managers at regular intervals to keep everyone informed of the latest data.
 Replicon also provides a granular level of visibility into data, both real-time and historical, for better forecasting of costs and resources.
 You can also leverage dynamic dashboards and charts to get a real-time view of the big picture across your workforce.